cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 An authentication tag may verify under multiple keys, nonces, or associated data, but AEGIS is assumed to be key committing in the receiver-binding game, preventing common attacks when used with low-entropy keys such as passwords.
 Finding distinct keys and/or nonces that successfully verify the same `(ad, ct, tag)` tuple is expected to require ~2<sup>64</sup> attempts with a 128-bit authentication tag and ~2<sup>128</sup> attempts with a 256-bit tag.

-However, it is NOT fully committing because the authentication tag doesn't commit to the associated data.
-As shown in {{IR23}}, with the ability to also alter `ad`, it is possible to efficiently find multiple keys that will verify the same authenticated ciphertext.
+It is fully committing in the restricted setting where an adversary cannot control the associated data.
+As shown in {{IR23}}, with the ability to alter the associated data, it is possible to efficiently find multiple keys that will verify the same authenticated ciphertext.

-Protocols mandating a fully committing scheme can provide the associated data as input to a cryptographic hash function and use the output as the `ad` parameter of the `Encrypt` and `Decrypt` functions.
+Protocols mandating a fully committing scheme without that restriction can provide the associated data as input to a cryptographic hash function and use the output as the `ad` parameter of the `Encrypt` and `Decrypt` functions.
 The selected hash function must ensure a minimum of 128-bit preimage resistance.
 An instance of such a function is SHA-256 {{!RFC6234}}.

-Under the assumption that the secret key is unknown to the attacker both AEGIS-128L and AEGIS-256 target 128-bit security against forgery attacks regardless of the tag size.
+Under the assumption that the secret key is unknown to the attacker, all AEGIS variants target 128-bit security against forgery attacks regardless of the tag size.

-Both algorithms MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once.
+AEGIS algorithms MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once.
 Failure to do so would immediately reveal the bitwise difference between two messages.

-If tag verification fails, the decrypted message and wrong message authentication tag MUST NOT be given as output.
+If tag verification fails, the unverified plaintext and the computed message authentication tag MUST NOT be released.
 As shown in {{VV18}}, even a partial leak of the plaintext without verification would facilitate chosen ciphertext attacks.

 Every key MUST be randomly chosen from a uniform distribution.

 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.

-With AEGIS-128L, random nonces can safely encrypt up to 2<sup>48</sup> messages using the same key with negligible (~ 2<sup>-33</sup>, to align with NIST guidelines) collision probability.
+With AEGIS-128L and AEGIS-128X, random nonces can safely encrypt up to 2<sup>48</sup> messages using the same key with negligible (~ 2<sup>-33</sup>, to align with NIST guidelines) collision probability.

-With AEGIS-256, random nonces can be used with no practical limits.
+With AEGIS-256 and AEGIS-256X, random nonces can be used with no practical limits.

+AEGIS nonces match the size of the key.
+AEGIS-128L and AEGIS-128X feature 128-bit nonces, offering an extra 32 bits compared to the commonly used AEADs in IETF protocols.
+The AEGIS-256 and AEGIS-256X variants provide an even ampler space for nonces, surpassing the 192-bit requirement for secure utilization of random nonces without practical limitations.

+In all these variants, unused nonce bits can encode a key identifier, enhancing multi-user security.
+If every key has a unique identifier, multi-target attacks don't provide any advantage over single-target attacks.

 Regardless of the variant, the `key` and `nonce` are only required by the `Init` function; other functions only depend on the resulting state.
 Therefore, implementations can overwrite ephemeral keys with zeros right after the last `Update` call of the initialization function.